andrewpickett/advent-of-code/2025/python/day1/README.md

 #### Time Complexity

 We have to read every line in the file, there's no real way around that.
-So this portion is going to be $O(n)$.
+So this portion is going to be $\Theta(n)$.

 ### Part 1
 > _What's the actual password to open the door?_